 When results contradictory to the hypothesis of hybrid susceptibility were first found in laboratory experiments (Derothe et al. 2004), Derothe formulated the parasite constraint hypothesis.
 It states that parasites need to exert high enough selective pressure on their hosts to lead to the evolution of co-adapted gene complexes.
 Hybridization would then lead to the erosion of these complexes and to Bateson-Dobzhansky-Muller incompatibilities (Orr 1996) in recombinants.
 In contrast to pinworms, Eimeria spp. are both pathogenic and prevalent and can thus be expected to exert a high selective pressure.
-Hybrid vigour observed in response to this infections with this parasite hereby disqualifies the parasite constraint hypothesis.
+Hybrid vigour observed in response to this infections with this parasite hereby is evidence against the parasite constraint hypothesis.

-Hybrid mice of the HMHZ likely have higher fitness when confronted wit parasite infections than hosts of pure subspecies faced with the same infections.
+Hybrid mice of the HMHZ likely have higher fitness when confronted with parasite infections than hosts of pure subspecies faced with the same infections.
 Parasitism can therefore be expected to have direct consequences for the strength of the species barrier and the dispersal of hybrids.
 In the HMHZ male hybrid mice have reduced fertility compared to more pure individuals (Albrechtová et al. 2012) and it is therefore important to stress that hybridization can have different effects on different components of Darwinian fitness: while reproductive fitness can lower in hybrids, e.g. health upon infection and (potentially resulting) survival to adulthood could be higher.
 While some physiological systems (e.g. reproductive) are more dependent on “co-adapted complexes”, others benefit from diversity.
 In the HMHZ context, parasitism is likely to increase the “net-fitness” of hybrids and thereby reduce the “net-strength” of isolating barriers.
 In particular the immune system could fall in this category leading to increased resistance of hybrids to parasites.
 A reduction in the strength of isolating barriers will first and foremost allow introgression of alleles that confer resistance to parasites through the HMHZ.
-Indeed cline analyses have found enrichment of immune functions (MHCI-mediated immmunity) in genes at loci introgressing particularly far across the HMHZ (Teeter et al. 2008).
+Indeed, cline analyses have found enrichment of immune functions (MHCI-mediated immmunity) in genes at loci introgressing particularly far across the HMHZ (Teeter et al. 2008).

 A prime candidate locus for mediating a positive effect of hybridization on the immune system is the major histocompatibility complex (MHC).
 In mice two genes of the MHC have been shown to present different levels of polymorphism as well as population structure with many alleles inferred to be shared between subspecies by maintenance of ancestral polymorphism (Čížková et al. 2011).
-Additionally, the small demes of house mice function as reservoir for MHC alleles, participating in the diversity of this system (Linnenbrink et al. 2018).
+Additionally, the small demes of house mice function as reservoir for MHC alleles, contributing to the diversity of this system across demes and populations (Linnenbrink et al. 2018).
 Increased MHC diversity does, however, not necessarily correlates with parasite resistance, as studies on hybrid mouse lemur revealed (Sommer et al. 2014).
-The genetic structure of the MHC and especially polymorphism shared across subspecies should make this locus one among a number of other loci (including Toll-like receptors (Skevaki et al. 2015), IRGs (Lilue et al. 2013), …) investigated to uncover the mechanism behind hybrid vigour.
+The genetic structure of the MHC and especially polymorphism shared across subspecies should make this locus one among a number of other loci (including Toll-like receptors (Skevaki et al. 2015), Imminity related GTPases (Lilue et al. 2013)) investigated to uncover the mechanism behind hybrid vigour.